 Advice and training about Modern Slavery and human trafficking is available to staff through our mandatory Safeguarding Children and Adults training programmes, our Safeguarding policies and procedures, and our Safeguarding Leads.
 It is also discussed at our compulsory staff induction training.

 Awareness is also raised through information sharing on the Trust intranet and our public website.
+This has recently been updated in line with national guidance.

 We will know the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if: